JDoelger/InfluenzaFitnessInference/notes/notes.md

 - discussed manuscript outline and figures with A & M

 # log April 16 (manuscript plan and simulations)
+- implemented simulation which runs parameter sweep
+- submitted simulation (on my pc) for varying sequence length
+- so far I use no multiprocessing, so simus are run one after the other
+- logging output is automatically also saved in log directory under date and time folder names which is located in the current working directory, from where I run the simulation

 # To Do :